Owen-Mak/phonenumberParser/README.md

 # What you will need
 [Eclipse IDE](http://www.eclipse.org/downloads/packages/release/Neon/3)

 [Apache Tomcat 8.x](https://tomcat.apache.org/download-80.cgi)

 # How to run
-Import the WAR file named "restservice"
+* Import the WAR file named "restservice"
+* Target runtime: "New" -> Select Apache Tomcat x8.{version}
+* Browse for the location you installed Tomcat -> Finish
+* Right-click on `restservice` -> Run as -> Run on Server
+* Select Tomcat Server -> Next -> Add resource to Configured -> Finish

 # How to use
 ## Web Browser & HTTP Client